-MR. OMER HAMLIN Omer Hamlin, Ber and assistant cashier at State National Bank, mysville, Ky. diedat9p.m. msday, Fab.
-9, at Central teptist Hospital in Lexington. tr.
-Hamiin, 83, resided at 2449 arkin Road in Lexington.
-At one time he was a partner Barbour-Merrittthe Hamilin Funeral Home at Tellesboro, and was a cashier Tolles bore Bank.
-Mr. Hamlin had served as der, teacher and organist for Tollesboro Christian Church.
-Also he had been a cher in the Lewis County School System.
+MR. OMER HAMLIN 1978

+Omer Namlin, a former meser and assistant cashier at the State National Bank, Maysville, Ky. diedat9p.m.
+Thursday, Fab.
+9, at Central Beptist Hospital in Lexington.
+Mr. Hamlin, 63, resided at 2449 Larkin Road in Lexington.

+At one time he was a partner in the Barbour-Merritt-Hamlin Fuseral Home at Telesboro, and was a cashier as the Tollesboro Bank.

+Mr. Hamlin had served as edder, teacher and organist for the Tollesboro Christian Church.
+Also he had been a teacher in the Lewis County School System.

 He was born Oct.
-24, 1894 at their to the late Andrew J. Manley Georgiana Surviving are his wife, Mrs. Omer Hamlin Jr., extention, who is director of the University of Kentucky Medical Center library and communications system, sister, Mrs. Omer Hunter of Tollesboro, and two grandsens.
-David and Stephen Hamlin of Lexington. services in Lexington under direction of the Kerr Brothers Foneral Home.
-Were eted at 2 p.m.
+24, 1894 at Ribelt to the late Andrew J. and Georgiana Manley Hamin.

+Surviving are his wife, Mrs. Anna Will Teager Hamlin, a son, Omer Hamlin Jr., of Lexisgton, who is director of the University of Kentucky Medical Center library and communications system, a sister, Mrs. Omer Hunter of Tollesboro, and two grandsons, David and Stephen Hamlin of Lexington.

+Services in Lexington under direction of the Kerr Brothers Funeral Home, were conducted at 2 p.m.
 Saturday at the Southern Acres Christian Church.

-Services were held at 11 e.m.
-Monday at the Russell and Son at Tollesboro.
-Burial Line Maysville the Cometery.
+- Services were held at II s.m.
+Monday at the Russell Harbour and Son Funeral Home at Tollesboro.
+Burial was in the Maysville Cometery.